🚨 Scam Guide · 2026

 • Confirmation email doesn't state passenger count cap or specific itinerary hours

-• Operator has repeated TripAdvisor entries about 'cancelled tours, no refund'
+• Operator has repeated TripAdvisor entries about 'canceled tours, no refund'

-• Boat size is large (>50 passenger capacity) but marketing emphasises intimacy
+• Boat size is large (>50 passenger capacity) but marketing emphasizes intimacy

 How to Avoid